 If you decide to convert your pension pot into income using drawdown, you choose how much income to take each year.

-If you want an income that should last a lifetime, and increases each year to offset inflation, research suggests taking between 2-4% of your pension pot each year.
+If you want an income that should last a lifetime, and increases each year to offset inflation, some research suggests taking between 2-4% of your pension pot each year.
 This is based on someone retiring at 65.

 These figures aren’t guarantees, but an indication of the level of income you could take to try to avoid running out of money.